 If you are financially savvy and enjoy managing your own money and can manage your money rationally, don’t waste your own time.
 You really should not even use a wealth manager.
 You avoid unnecessary expenses and becoming a victim to wealth management.
 You may in fact do better than all the so-called “ﬁnancial experts” out there.
 But however, if you really do need advice, consider some of these points:

 - Are they working for me or for their own pocket?

 - Are they serving you, selling to you or guiding you?

 - Are they professionally competent or is their financial education lower than mine?

 - Are they independent in their advice?

 - Do they have a credible track record?

 Investing, Not Speculating And Keeping It Simple

-The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-only Retirement Financial Adviser.
+The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-only Wealth Advisory Firm.
 Besides being financially trained, he is also an Associate Certified Coach with the International Coach Federation.
 The edited version has been published in The Business Times on 5th March 2008.